 I have been an L&D nurse my entire career except for a brief stint in the Nursery.
 In 2004 I began as the system coordinator/administrator for CPN.
 Since then I have accomplished, over the course of 3 upgrades and with the help of CPNUG members, many hours of customization of charts, forms, chalkboards,workstations and beds.
 In 2013 I completed my Master of Science in Nursing with an emphasis on Informatics.
 I also serve as the Nurse Educator for our department.
 I have always been able to come to this active and supportive user group for whatever help I needed, and really want to see CPNUG continue to flourish.
 I enjoy sharing and encouraging new system managers and want to encourage membership in CPNUG as the stellar resource that it is.

-I have used Centricity for the last 6 years but more on the technical side (reporting) side than the clinical site.
+I have used Centricity for the last 6 years but more on the technical side (reporting) than the clinical site.
 In my current role I work with client on their reporting needs, pulling data from various sources.
 I am very excited to join the team and help the board with my technical experience.
+I hope to be able to share with clients my knowledge in building and managing reports especially the new version (DRM – Data Reporting Module).

 I have been a Registered Nurse working in the perinatal arena for more than 20 years.
 During that time, I have many roles in Labor and Delivery, nursery, postpartum and antepartum.
 I used CPN as a staff nurse for 8 years before becoming the CPN System Manager for our site a little over 2 years ago.
 During my time as system manager, we have worked on a number of different projects including: GE Connect, birth log optimization, discrete interfacing of forms, and optimization of workflow, documentation configuration and utilizing discrete data for eCQM’s.
 I have a passion for optimizing nursing workflow to help our nurses’ better care for moms and babies, while seamlessly helping the hospital meet regulatory requirements.